-- Let your Kitchen Aid mixer (or equivalent) do the kneading using the spiral hook.
+- Let your Kitchen Aid mixer (or equivalent) knead using the spiral hook.
 You can also do hand kneading.

 - Brush a bowl with a few drops of oil (I use EVOO) and grease the dough on the outside.
 Cover the dough with a clean kitchen towel or plastic wrap.
 Allow the dough to rise until it doubles in size.

-- When the dough has doubled in size, on a floured surface, shape it into a rectangle with your fingers, then stretch with a rolling pin until you reach the desired size and thickness.
+- Once the dough has doubled in size, on a floured surface, shape it into a rectangle with your fingers, then stretch it with a rolling pin until you reach the desired size and thickness.

 - If there comes a time when the dough doesn’t stretch, but it still doesn’t have the desired dimensions and thickness, it means it’s “stressed.”
 Flip it over and let it rest for a minute, and you’ll see how easy it is to continue stretching.

-- Put a good layer of ham on top of the olives row.
+- Put a good layer of ham on top of the olive’s row.
 Make sure the slices overlap each other.
 Half of the ham slices must be outside the dough.
-Them when you roll your bread, this make it very plumpy in the center.
+Then, when rolling your bread, will make it very plumpy in the center.

-- Cover the rest of the dough with the rest of the ham, being careful to leave about 4 inches of dough uncovered.
-Instead of spreading the ham, put it folded or as if it were a “ruffle”.
-By doing this you’ll see lots of ham when slicing.
+- Cover the rest of the dough with the rest of the ham, carefully leaving about 4 inches of dough uncovered.
+Instead of spreading the ham, put it folded or as if it were a “ruffle.”
+By doing this, you’ll see lots of ham when slicing.

 - Once you roll your bread, make a few cuts in the dough uncovered by ham, starting from the center and dividing into two, four, and then eight strips.
 With those strips, wrap the bread.

 - Let it rest for half an hour when you have your bread assembled.